 About The Gallery

 Timothy Langston Fine Art & Antiques is an established dealership of fine art, antique furniture and decoration in Ebury Street, Belgravia, London in the The Pimlico Road Design District.

 The location is eloquently described by Grosvenor Estate: “Anyone with an interest in art and design will be utterly seduced by the Pimlico Road, a treasure trove of original artworks, homewares, contemporary and classic furnishings and rare antiques, and a meeting point for all manner of designers, dealers, collectors and master craftsmen.”

 In 2019 the business moved to the new flagship store in Ebury Street having been in The Pimlico Road since 2012.
 The large gallery with its approachable staff is a perfect place for you to begin your antique collecting adventure and acquire outstanding furniture, fine art and beautiful objects.
 The stock includes fine pieces from the Late Stuart and Georgian periods culminating in designs of the 19th century as well as Modern and contemporary discoveries.
 Many of the 18th century pieces in the gallery draw close inspiration from the designs of William Kent, Thomas Chippendale, Thomas Sheraton, George Hepplewhite and Robert Adam: “The Golden Age of English cabinet making”.
 These are displayed alongside Italian and French antiques from the same periods.
-Also of note is the expanding range of antique lighting throughout the gallery which will soon be displayed in a dedicated Lamp Room in early 2020.
+Also of note is the expanding range of antique lighting throughout the gallery which will soon be displayed in a dedicated Lamp Room.

 Contemporary tastemakers are once again leaning towards antique styles and integrating them in their traditional and modern interiors.
 The collection of paintings, drawings, watercolours and prints always includes a rich assortment of British and Continental landscapes, seascapes, still lifes and portraits.
 Complementing the fine and decorative works of art, Timothy Langston Fine Art & Antiques maintains a variety of antique objects to present individual pieces selected for their impact, quality of construction and integrity of form, seeking out pieces for their originality, colour and condition.